MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 10. Close the Edge Browser window.

 You have successfully applied a classification to an existing team.
-Continue wit the next task.
+Continue with the next task.

 #### Task 3 - Create and assign expiration policy